maehw/UsbInsight/README.md

 - There could be more additional filtering capabilities (e.g. only export traffic with specific device addresses or even endpoints).
 For now, this has to be done in your own post-processing.
 - Cannot handle `NYET` handshake packets yet.
 - Cannot handle special PIDs `PREamble`, `ERR`, `Split` and `Ping` yet.
 - This is all text-based processing and hence quite slow!
-But it works.
+It's also single-threaded.
+But: it works!
 - This has only been tested with some of my own USB low-speed and full-speed captures so far.
 Feel free to provide your own captures, open an issue on GitHub and of course, also to fix the code and contribute your changes (by opening a pull request).
-- When analyzing the actual payload data, hexadecimal may be a better data representation than the current decimal one.
 - Separator for CSV output files is `;` as opposed to `,` in the input files from the Saleae Logic export.
 This allows us to export a list of payload bytes separated with commas in a single column.

 Feel free to contribute!
 Fork this repository and file a pull request!